pilatcen/llncp/README.md

 		'password' is used for server-client authentication.
 		'chroot_dir' is optional.
 All incomming files can be chrooted in this chroot directory.

-**llncp-clientd** daemon running on the client machine.
+**llncp-clientd** is daemon running on the client machine.
 Is connected to llncp-server and *llncp* conects to this daemon

 	./llncp-clientd server_address server_port logfile [password]
 		'server_address' is the IP address of the server where you want send your files.